box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/0-index.md

 Slack is a popular communication and productivity tool, allowing for real-time coordination when working with individuals or groups in and outside of the company.

-When connected to a custom Box application, the Slack channel structure, along with the [slash command][slack-slash-commands] and [event API][slack-event-api] systems, may be used to provide a logical grouping and collaboration system for Box files and folders.
+When connected to a custom Box application, the Slack channel structure, along with the [slash command][slack-slash-commands] and [event API][slack-event-api] systems, can be used to provide a logical grouping and collaboration system for Box files and folders.

 ## Overview

-This quick start guide will walk through how to group Box users based on the channels they are in within a Slack workspace, then permit individuals within those Slack channels to share Box files and folders with the group with Slack slash commands.
+This quick start guide will walk you through all the steps needed to group Box users based on the channels they are in within a Slack workspace, and then permit individuals within those Slack channels to share Box files and folders with that group using a Slack slash command.

-At the end of this tutorial we will have a Slack bot that will be deployed to a channel in our workspace.
-This bot will create a Box group from all of the people present in the channel, then listen for `/boxadd` slash commands in the channel to collaborate Box files and folders from the user with the entire group.
+At the end of this tutorial you will have a Slack bot that will be deployed to a channel in your workspace.
+This bot will create a Box group containing all the people present in the channel, and then listen for a `/boxadd` command in the channel.
+It will then parse that command and automatically collaborate the Box fie or folder with the entire group of users in the channel.

 <ImageFrame noborder center shadow>
   ![/boxadd command in Slack](./img/slack_0_boxadd_command.png)
 </ImageFrame>

-This will take you through the following steps.
+This guide will take you through the following steps.

-1. [Setup and configure your Slack app][step1] to set up the event notification and Slash command structures.
+1. [Setup and configure your Slack app][step1] to handle the event notification and Slash command structures.
-1. [Setup and configure your Box application][step2] so that we connect the web application to Box.
+1. [Setup and configure your Box application][step2] to connect the web application to Box.
-1. [Listen for Slack events and commands][step3] when users join and leave channels, or share Box files and folders with the group.
+1. [Listen for Slack events and commands][step3] when users join and leave channels, or share a Box file or folder with the group.
 1. [Structure Box groups and file / folder collaborations][step4] based on the Slack events or slash commands.
 1. [And finally, deploy the application to your workspace][step5] and invite the Slack app bot to your channels to begin listening for events.

 ## Requirements

-The quick start guide has two requirements around your Slack / Box setup, and your application code.
+This quick start guide has two requirements that are worth noting before we proceed.

-1. **User emails need to match between Box and Slack**: Since we are connecting a Slack user account to a Box user account via the Slack user email address, a matching Box user account using the same email address must be present in the Box enterprise.
+1. **User emails need to match between Box and Slack**: We are connecting a Slack user account to a Box user account by comparing the Slack user email address.
+Therefore, a matching Box user account using the same email address must be present in your Box enterprise.
-1. **You must have a publicly accessible server**: Slack will send event and command notification data to a public URL, where our application will be hosted.
+1. **You must have a publicly accessible server**: Slack will need to send event and command notification data to a public URL for your application.
 This guide assumes that you have a public location where your application code will be hosted, such as `https://mysite.com/`.
-If you don't have one, application platforms like [Heroku][heroku], serverless options like [AWS lambda][aws-lambda], or exposing localhost with services like [ngrok][ngrok] are all viable options.
+If you don't have access to any public hosting then application platforms like [Heroku][heroku], serverless options like [AWS lambda][aws-lambda], or exposing localhost with services like [ngrok][ngrok] are all options that you might want to consider.

 <Next>
   I am ready to get started